mjhsu135/beautiful-jekyll/code-through.md

 that was made to help with textual analysis, data transformation, and organization.

- To demonstrate how to use quanteda, we will be using the same data set from Lab 04.
+ To demonstrate how to use <code>quanteda</code>, we will be using the same data set from Lab 04.
 The data set has details about different non-profit organizations and initiatives as well as what communities they are helping or representing.
 From mission statements to organization names, the data set is mostly comprised of